kapelajii/AUOH-robot-factory/README.md

 # AUOH-robot-factory

-Reads Fanuc industrial robots joint values from webserver and sends them to MQTT-server
+Reads Fanuc industrial robot axis values from webserver, parsing data and sends them to MQTT-server

 ## How to use: